What is IgG?

 - Frequent or chronic infections, especially from Streptococcus, Haemophilus and Branhamella catarrhalis species

-- Common infections such as otitis media, sinusitis, pneumonia, and bronchitis
+- Common diseases such as otitis media, sinusitis, pneumonia, and bronchitis

 - Recurrent bouts of sepsis and meningitis